-Mountain Project's determination of some of the classic, most popular, highest rated routes for Darrington:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Darrington:

 Featured Route For Darrington

 Great views east down Clear Creek from the summit ...

 Looking up the North Buttress of Three O'Clock Roc...